Thanks to the Friends of Oxhey Park, who have provided most of the information for this webpage.

 Mr A Belloni, 1 Kingsfield Road Watford WD19 4PP, email firstname.lastname@example.org

-Throughout the year, the Friends carry out regular Saturday clear-up events in the park: all welcome.
-The scheduled events for 2014 are as follow:
+Throughout the year, the Friends carry out regular Saturday clear-up events in the park starting at 10:30am: all welcome.
+The scheduled events for 2014 are as follows:

 - 8 March